ruuvi/ruuvi.drivers.c/README.md

 If you're a first time contributor, please leave a note saying that BSD-3 licensing is ok for you.

 # Changelog
+## 0.3.3
+ - Fix flash record delete on nRF5 SDK15 not marking flash driver as busy.

 ## 0.3.2
  - Add Generic Discoverable flag to advertisements.